hwaterke/yact-js/README.md

-# config-cli
+# fixus-js

-CLI to help configure new JavaScript and node projects.
+fixus-js is a CLI tool to help configure new or existing JavaScript and node projects.